 This particular safeguard is incredibly complex.
 In fact, it is the area where most organizations are not in fact compliant with IRS-1075.
 This section includes cybersecurity best practices, such as File Integrity Monitoring (FIM) and Security Configuration Management (SCM).

 If organizations are to remain compliant with all of the above controls, especially the computer system security safeguard, then they must complete an array of tasks.
 These security tasks include reviewing proposed configuration-controlled changes, conducting security impact analyses, and determining if any changes to the information system are necessary to ensure the security of FTI data.
 If changes are necessary, then the organization will need to implement them, test them for security weaknesses, and retain records of all changes.
 As part of their testing components, organizations are encouraged to conduct both internal and third-party audits.
-In short, whether your organization has a private data center, is using a hybrid data center, or is storing data in a paper form, in order to remain compliant with IRS-1075, you must ensure that all rules are followed.
+In short, whether your organization has a private data center, is using a hybrid data center, or is storing data in paper form, to remain compliant with IRS-1075, you must ensure that all rules are followed.

 Complete A Compliance Check Today To Avoid Fines, Criminal Penalties, And Legal Action